angstwad/raxauth/readme.md

 A simple module to authenticate against the Rackspace Cloud Identity (Keystone).

-The object returned after implementing this class and authenticating against the API is the Service Catalog as a dictionary.
-The docuemntation for the service catalog response can be found [here](http://docs.rackspace.com/auth/api/v2.0/auth-client-devguide/content/Sample_Request_Response-d1e64.html "RAX API Documentation").

-Furture updates will include methods to parse the Service Catalog for useful data.
+Implementation is simple but still leaves a bit to be desired at the moment:

+    >>> a = raxauth.auth('<username>', '<apikey>')
+    >>> print a.getToken()['id']
+    asdasdw2-fdds-asda-asda-asdadasdas

+There are plenty of methods to return the data you're looking from from the service catalog as dictionaries.
+Future updates will return nothing but pretty data -- the current results are functional but not very Pythonic.

 *This module is extremely immature.*